 Then it was the start of a meditation course in York.
 Similar classes are offered free of charge in cities all over the world, introducing meditation techniques and spiritual inspiration, based on the teachings of Sri Chinmoy.
 I love these opportunities to meet local people interested in meditation – some of whom are trying it for the first time, and others who have practised for a while.

 It was also birthday week, which brought back many sweet memories of birthdays past.
-The highlight of my own was the first night of the classes, but I looked forward equally to the birthday of a friend – she may or may not want to reveal her identity in the comments – who traveled all the way by train from London for a cream tea in York.
+The highlight of my own was the first night of the classes, but I looked forward equally to the birthday of a friend, who traveled all the way by train from London for a cream tea in York.
 It was a happy and decadent day spent mostly chatting in Betty’s Tea Rooms, closely followed by chatting in the other branch of Betty’s Tea Rooms.

 Halfway through the course it was time for a very new experience: marshalling at a Self-Transcendence Triathlon in Portishead.
 The good thing about wearing a marshal bib is that it helps keep out the rain – no such luck for the participants, but I suppose they already planned to get wet.
 The slightly unnerving aspect of wearing a marshal bib is that the participants assume far higher levels of knowledge in the wearer than she might possess.
 The frowns of concentration paid off though, and all the swim laps, in all 4 lanes and all 4 waves, with all the right colour swim caps, were recorded by our team, then swiftly transferred from their soggy pieces of paper to the relative safety of a computer.
 Once my own official jobs were done, it was a chance for some impromptu cheering and handing out of water.
 Despite the almost wintry conditions, it was a joyous and uplifting event.
 Not being of a sporty nature, I’m surprised how much I’m already looking forward to the next one.